 Other things to consider

 An unlimited PTO policy is not for all businesses.
-Unlimited PTO might not be for your business if your workers are paid by an hourly wage.
+Unlimited PTO might not be for your business if you pay workers an hourly wage.
 Unlimited PTO would also be difficult to implement in retail, restaurant, or other similar industries that need a certain number of people to be at work at a time.

 Businesses in technology or sales might have an easier time adding an unlimited PTO policy.
 Unlimited PTO might also work well if your employees already have freedom to structure their work time.